Register a Person Incapable of Giving Consent

 - (c) Person appointed by court to manage the person’s affairs;

-- (d) If there is no one in (a)-(c), the person’s family member; or a person residing with him;
+- (d) If there is no one in (a)-(c), the person’s family member; or a person residing with him/her;

-- (e) If there is no one in (a)-(d), a prescribed HCP who provides or is about to provide healthcare to the person.
+- (e) If there is no one in (a)-(d), a prescribed Healthcare Provider who provides or is about to provide healthcare to the person.